Augustus (title): Imperial honorific

 Augustus' religious reforms extended or affirmed Augusti as a near ubiquitous title or honour for various minor local deities, including the Lares Augusti of local communities, and obscure provincial deities such as the North African Marazgu Augustus.
 This extension of an Imperial honorific to major and minor deities of Rome and her provinces is considered a ground-level feature of Imperial cult, which continued until the official replacement of Rome's traditional religions by Christianity.
 The religious ambiguity of the title allowed for this kind of deification throughout the empire as subjects – beginning from Asia and Bithynia – adopted the worship of the genius or soul of Augustus, establishing a ruler-cult.

 The first emperor bequeathed the title Augustus to his adopted heir and successor Tiberius in his will.
 From then on, though it conferred no specific legal powers, Augustus was a titular element of the imperial name.
 Subsequently, the title was bestowed by the Roman Senate.

-Until the reign of Marcus Aurelius, the title was unique to its bearer; in 161 Marcus Aurelius elevated Lucius Verus to Augustus and both bore the title at the same time.
+There was no explicit outline in Roman law for the succession of Roman emperors or who could become princeps, which became clear with the fall of the Julio-Claudian dynasty in 69 AD.
+Afterwards, emperor Vespasian established the legal basis for his succession by listing offices and powers that he had inherited from Augustus, Tiberius, and Claudius in the lex quae dicitur de imperio Vespasiani.
+Vespasian adopted the name Imperator Caesar Vespasianus Augustus, with Augustus used as a cognomen to help legitimize his reign and the Flavian dynastic assumption of Julio-Claudian patrimony.
+Until the reign of Marcus Aurelius, the title Augustus was unique to its bearer; in 161 Marcus Aurelius elevated Lucius Verus to Augustus and both bore the title at the same time.